vgteam/sequenceTubeMap/README.md

 ### Adding your Own Data

-To load your own data into the Sequence Tube Map, see the guide to [Adding your Own Data](doc/data.md).
+To load your own data into the Sequence Tube Map, see the guide to [Adding Your Own Data](doc/data.md).

+## Docker

+Previously we provided a Docker image at [https://hub.docker.com/r/wolfib/sequencetubemap/](https://hub.docker.com/r/wolfib/sequencetubemap/), which contained the build of this repo as well as a vg executable for data preprocessing and extraction.
+We now recommend a different installation approach, either using the [online version](#online-version) or a full installation of the [local version](#local-version).
+However, if you would like to Dockerize the Sequence Tube Map, the repository includes a `Dockerfile`.

 ## Contributing

-For information on how to develop on the Sequence Tube Map codebase, pleas see [the Development Guide](doc/development.md).
+For information on how to develop on the Sequence Tube Map codebase, pleas see the [Development Guide](doc/development.md).

 ## License